-Moving forward in 2023/24 we will be incorporating appropriate consideration of modern slavery in our due diligence and tendering processes and our supplier management arrangements.
-All in-scope suppliers will be required to provide a link to their annual statements.
+We include appropriate consideration of modern slavery in our due diligence and tendering processes and our supplier management arrangements.
+In-scope suppliers will be required to provide a link to their annual statements.
 Ongoing supply chain partner management will include annual due diligence checks.